hybridsjs/hybrids/docs/component-model/templates.md

 ## Nested Templates

-Expressions in the body of an element can return a function, which takes two arguments - `host` and `target` (text node position marker).
-The update function returned by the `html` is compatible with this API, and it can be used to create nested templates.
+Expressions in the body of an element can return a function that takes two arguments - `host` and `target` (a text node position marker).
+The update function returned by `html` is compatible with this API, and it can be used to create nested templates.

 ```javascript
 const submit = (fn) => html`